Total Knee Replacement Surgery: A First-Hand Experience

 A CPM Machine May Be Used

-You may find that you have had your operative leg strapped into something resembling an old torture device, called a “CPM (Continuous Passive Motion) machine.”
+You may find that you have been scheduled to have your repaired leg strapped into something resembling an old torture device, called a “CPM (Continuous Passive Motion) machine.”
 Be thankful.
-It keeps the joint from stiffening up, and makes getting up and your therapy easier in the long run.
+It keeps the joint from stiffening up, and makes getting up and your post-op physical therapy easier in the long run.

 This device is a framework with a motor and hydraulic shaft and piston sliding on a track under a cloth covered cradle that supports your lower leg.
 As it runs, it gently pulls and pushes your leg from bent to extended in a repetitive cycle.
 I was put into it for two hours twice a day.